idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Example-Use-Cases.md

 # Restarting or Using Part of the Pipeline

-There are a few steps within the pipeline that need to be run multiple times.
+There are a few steps within the pipeline that only need to be run once for a given dataset.
 For datasets that have already been through the default pipeline, the reference antenna and list of bad antennas would have been calculated, and can be found in `logs/calc_refant-*.out`.
 These can be written your new config file, where you also set `calcrefant=False`.

 More generally, users can run any selected parts of the pipeline by editing the `scripts` argument or passing scripts in via the command-line arguments (see [[Using-the-pipeline#Inserting-your-own-scripts]]).